biemond/biemond-orawls-vagrant-12.1.3/puppet/modules/orawls/README.markdown

 Should work for all Linux & Solaris versions like RedHat, CentOS, Ubuntu, Debian, Suse SLES, OracleLinux, Solaris 10,11 sparc / x86

 Dependency with
-- hajee/easy_type (latest)
+- hajee/easy_type >=0.10.0
 - adrien/filemapper >= 1.1.1
 - reidmv/yamlfile >=0.2.0

 ##History
-- 1.0.9 WebLogic 12.1.3 support ( optional with infra ), wls_adminserver type fix when using no custom trust
+- 1.0.9 WebLogic 12.1.3 (infra) support - support for 12.1.3 SOA,OSB,B2B,MFT installation - 12.1.3 Standard, ADF, SOA, OSB domain (no cluster) - wls_adminserver type fix when using no custom trust
 - 1.0.8 wls_server pass server arguments as an array, as it makes it easier to use references in YAML, Added log file options to wls_server
 - 1.0.7 wls_adminserver,wls_managedserver type to start,stop and refresh a managed server ( or subscribe to changes and do an autorestart ), bsu,opatch, resource adapter & a small nodemanager fix
 - 1.0.6 Readme with links, wls types title cleanup, multiple resource adapter entries fix, wls_domain fix, bsu & opatch also works on < puppet 3.2, hiera vars without an undef default